Kashif Abdullah: Military career

-Abdullah commissioned in 31 Punjab Regiment through 89th PMA Long Course in 1994.
-As a brigadier, he served as sector commander of a sector under Frontier Corps Balochistan (South).He was promoted to the rank of Major General from Brigadier in 2022.
+Abdullah was commissioned in the 31 Punjab Regiment through the 89th PMA Long Course in 1994.
+As a brigadier, he served as sector commander of a sector under the Frontier Corps Balochistan (South), and also as a sector commander at the United Nations peacekeeping mission in Congo.
+He was promoted to the rank of Major General from Brigadier in 2022.

 Abdullah served as GOC of the 41st Infantry Division, assigned at Quetta.
 He is currently serving as Director General of Director General of Military Operations (DG MO) at General Staff Branch, General Headquarters, Rawalpindi.
 As DGMO, he led delegation of Pakistan Army to Bahrain.
 He also led the meeting of Pakistani delegation in Azerbaijan to have a conversation with Deputy Commander of the Azerbaijani Land Forces.

 Role in 2025 India - Pakistan border skirmishes ceasefire

-As Director General Military Operations (DGMO), Kashif Abdullah played a leading role in military-level communication with India during the border tensions of 2025.
-On May 10, 2025, he interacted with his Indian counterpart, Lieutenant General Rajiv Ghai, following which the two parties agreed to complete the ceasefire with control and other sectors.
-He was awarded the Sitara-e-Basalat following his contributions in the skirmishes.
+On May 10 2025, Major General Kashif Abdullah and his Indian counterpart Lieutenant General Rajiv Ghai engaged, via the military hotline, to discuss the de-escalation of hostilities on behalf of their respective countries.
+During the call, both sides agreed to halt further aggressions, effectively concluding the active skirmishes.

+For his "distinguished leadership and strategic role" during the operational response, and the subsequent management of the border crisis, the President of Pakistan conferred the Sitara-e-Basalat upon Abdullah on August 14, 2025.